Grapes can be broadly categorized as either table grapes or wine grapes, though many grapes can be used as both.

 • Baresana: white, seeded, large, round-oval fruit with juicy, sweet flesh.
 Ripens mid-season.

 • Beauty Seedless: blue-skinned, seedless, small to medium-sized, oval fruit with firm flesh and spicy flavor.
 Ripens early, mid-spring to summer.

 • Black Corinth: purple-black, seedless, very small fruit that is crunchy and very sweet.
 Also known as Zante currant or champagne grape.
 (Zante is the name of the Greek island where these grapes were cultivated 2,000 years ago.)
 Ripens mid-season in summer.

-• Calmeria: green-skinned, seeded, large, elongated oval fruit with meaty, crisp flesh that is rich and tangy sweet.
+• Calmeria: green-skinned, seeded, large, elongated oval fruit with meaty, crisp flesh that is rich and tangy-sweet.
 Ripens late, late fall to mid-winter.

-• Cardinal: red-skinned, seedless, large fruit that is round to elongate with firm, crisp fruit with a Muscat-like flavor.
+• Cardinal: red-skinned, seedless, large fruit that is round to elongate with a firm, crisp fruit with a Muscat-like flavor.
 Ripens early, late spring to mid-summer.

 • Candice: red-skinned, seedless, small, oval fruit with juicy flesh and mild red grapey flavor.
 Ripens mid-season.

 • Catawba: red-skinned, seeded, medium-sized, roundish fruit with sweet and rich juicy flesh.
 Ripens late summer through fall.